+The building, its surrounding trees and shrubs and the curvilinear walkways are considered to be "a fine and rare example of a collegiate building group in the Georgian Style".
 The building is decorated with brick quions and pilasters, soldier belt course, iron balconies with French doors and large multi-pane windows.
 The original Women's Gym is now the home of the Dance Department.